 The Upper Peninsula’s pristine woodlands and protected lands have provided a home to over 399 native bird species.
 Marquette is no different, being home to a vast array of wildlife from deer, cranes, turkeys, and more.
-No matter how you explore Marquette’s outdoors, you will be amazed by the vast array of native birds you may see during your stay.
+No matter how you explore Marquette’s outdoors, you will be amazed by variety of native birds you may see during your stay.

 Whether you are hiking, horseback riding, kayaking, or biking throughout the Michigan backcountry, make sure to bring a checklist with you.
 Having a birdwatching checklist makes it easier to identify between rare and regular breeds, as well as accidental and extinct species previously identified in the area.